CNPCNPCNP/ASX-Bets-Scraper/README.md

 User will need to have PRAW (Python reddit API wrapper, https://praw.readthedocs.io/en/stable/) and PSAW (Python pushshift.io API wrapper, https://psaw.readthedocs.io/en/latest/) installed in able to use this script.
-The user will also need pandas and matplotlib in order to use all the inbuilt data visualization features.
+The user will also need pandas.

 Can take quite a long time to scrape especially if the user decides to scrape all threads and not just the daily discussion.
 Once data is scraped, the data